SystemsApproach/sdn/uses.rst

-Progress disaggregating PON-based access networks is quite far along, with a solution known as *SEBA (SDN-Enabled Broadband Access)* currently being deployed in operator field trials; production deployments are expected by 2021.
-Full details are beyond the scope of this book, but the general idea is to add bare-metal OLT devices to a cluster similar to the one presented in :numref:`Figure %s
+Progress disaggregating PON-based access networks is quite far along, with a solution known as *SEBA (SDN-Enabled Broadband Access)* currently being deployed in production.
+Full details are beyond the scope of this book, but the general idea is to add bare-metal OLT devices to a cluster similar to the one presented in :numref:`Figure
-<fig-leaf-spine>`, resulting in configuration like the one depicted in
-:numref:`Figure %s <fig-seba>`.
+%s <fig-leaf-spine>`, resulting in configuration like the one depicted in :numref:`Figure %s <fig-seba>`.
 In other words, the cluster includes a mix of compute servers and access devices, interconnected by a switching fabric.
 And just as the *Open Compute Project (OCP)* has certified bare-metal ethernet switches, they now also certify bare-metal OLT devices.
 Both the fabric switches and access devices are controlled by a software-defined control plane, with the code that implements that control plane running on servers in the cluster.

 Moreover, when the fabric is constructed using switches with